brunommst/brunommst.github.io/_projects/6-editorial.md

 - Experimental
 - Creative Coding
 year: "2018"
-description: This is a reissue of Ernest Hemingway’s acclaimed work 'The Old Man and the Sea' using an algorithm to generate both the book pagination and the illustrations beside them.
-A book coded using Javascript and printed using a Risograph process on recicled paper.
+description: "This is a reissue of Ernest Hemingway’s acclaimed work using computer generated pagination to obtain the represented visuals. \nAn experimental project in which the book was completely coded in a Javascript environment and printed using a Risograph process on recicled paper."
 covers:
 - url: "/assets/images/thumbnails/edit-thumb.jpg"
   alt: Editorial Design